ds9-common-settings/default-settings-thunderbird/README.md

-netrunner-artwork-thunderbird
+netrunner-settings-thunderbird
 =============================
-Netrunner Artwork Thunderbird containing the thunderbird profile with artwork
+Containing the thunderbird profile with settings